-29. Council is bound by the Local Government Act (LGA) when making or reviewing bylaws.
-The base determination, notification and consultation procedures set out under sections 155, 156 and 157 of the LGA apply.
-The draft bylaw and statement of proposal will be legally reviewed prior to being presented to Council.
+30. Council is bound by the LGA when making or reviewing bylaws.
+The base determination, notification, and consultation procedures set out under sections 155, 156 and 157 of the LGA apply.
+The draft bylaw and statement of proposal has been legally reviewed.